 Finally, if you're not okay with any type of treatment and you have a bigger budget, then always go for a naturally beautiful, untreated precious gemstone in the biggest size you can afford.
 These stones will be more rare in nature, harder to find on the market and therefore, will have a higher price tag.

 But so worth it.

-I hope this helps you on your gemstone journey and if you are looking to source a special coloured gemstone or to create your own bespoke gemstone jewellery piece, feel free to contact me at email@example.com or continue to browse the website for more information, for instance on our bespoke jewellery process and the atelier collection.
+I hope this helps you on your gemstone journey and if you are looking to source a special coloured gemstone or to create your own bespoke ring, start by booking a complementary consultation with Eva or continue to browse the website for more information on our bespoke jewellery process or explore our atelier collection.